 As for the rains, the impact of the clouds with the Montgó causes the same effect; "the Montgó absorbs the clouds, making it reach the maximum height (different direction in each of the towns) to descend and produce rainfall", says Toni Bolufer, who adds that although this profile has been mostly met in Dénia, "In recent years it has been very even, the accumulated rainfall figures in the urban area of both towns is hardly higher in Dénia, but there is a change in more rain in the southern part of Montgó, the part of Xàbia, which slightly has registered a higher volume compared to the Dénia area ".

-In short, the Montgó joins and separates the two towns at the same time, causing thermal and climatological differences.
+In short, the Montgó joins and separates, at the same time, the two towns, causing thermal and climatological differences.